codylane/puppet-beaker_init/README.md

 ```

 ### Installing from the forge?
-TODO: I need to figure out how to do this.
+This feature will not be enabled because this module may not provide a
+whole lot of value now that PDK is out and probably should be used
+instead.

 ### Setup Requirements

 NOTE: Make sure that you have puppetlabs-stdlib installed in your
 modules.
 If you are using the `bin/beaker_init` script it will handle
 this for you.

 It is expected that you run this using `puppet apply` but you may also
 integrate this module in your puppet master.

 If you want to use hiera please see the hiera example layout listed in
 this repo.